huggingface/blog/object-detection-leaderboard.md

 ## Metrics

-In this section, we will delve into the definition of Average Precision, Average Recall, its variations and the computation methodologies associated with them.
+This section will delve into the definition of Average Precision and Average Recall, their variations, and their associated computation methodologies.

 ### What's Average Precision and how to compute it?